-For TTC2014 and onwards, Verification (was previously known as Scrutineering) carries points totalling 100.
+Verification (was previously known as Scrutineering) carries points totaling 100.
 Please take the time to look closely at the detail relating to Verification, as it will be in any teams favour to obtain maximum points.

 Please make sure that the below sheets are used as a check list in the lead up to the event, as points will be awarded only on the first time Verification check list that is carried out.

 Verification will be open on site at 12pm Thursday 6th April till approx 7pm & 7am on Friday 7th April 2017 and all teams will have to report to the Verification Team Leader no later than 11.00am on the Friday.
-From 11.00am the Competition Management Team will then enter reserve teams as applicable.

 The following verification points are available as a PDF for download.